Fvrom/Making-a-murder/README.md

 TO DO:
 There's been a crime!
 It is up to you to solve it.
-The detective seems to have lost his notes but he managed to create a database for you to look into.
+The detectives Daniel and Ida seems to have lost their notes but managed to create a database for you to look into.
-He remembers it was a cyber-crime and the location was at Yrgo.
+They remember it was a cybercrime and the location was at Yrgo.
 The date of the crime took place 2020-10-22.

 CRIME: